 The process of recovering funds used to purchase a money order that was later stolen begins with filing the appropriate forms with the issuing institution.
 The United States Postal Service (USPS), Western Union and MoneyGram begin an inquiry process when you submit paperwork containing all pertinent information about the money order.
 Information such as your name and address, the intended recipient's name and address and, when possible, the original receipt for the money order.
 In most instances, this inquiry process takes 30 to 60 days and lets the issuer verify whether or not the money order has been cashed.

 Include the Fees

 When you file forms to trace or recover a stolen money order, issuers charge a fee that pays for running the searches and the costs of remitting a refund or forwarding a copy of a cashed money order.
 These costs vary in range.
-As of May 2013, USPS charges $5.20 for the process while Western Union requires $15 if you can send in your receipt and $30 if the receipt is not available.
-MoneyGram charges $15 for a claim card refund process and $24 to send a photocopy of the cashed order to your address within three days of the request's receipt.
+As of April 2018, USPS charges $5.95 for the process while Western Union requires $15 if you can send in your receipt and $30 if the receipt is not available.
+MoneyGram charges $18 for a claim card refund process and $24 to expedite the cashed order to your address within two business days of the request's receipt.